 Symptoms

-Intense itching usually at night without rash is the main symptom, in most women on the palms of the hands or soles of the feet, or even in some pregnant women on all parts of the body, however, after delivery, it usually disappears within a few days.
+Intense itching, usually at night without a rash, is the main symptom, mostly in the palms of the hands or soles of the feet, or even in some pregnant women all over the body.
+However, after childbirth, it usually disappears within a few days.

 - Jaundice (yellowing of the skin and whites of the eyes).